 - LIDL WILL BECOME YOUR GO-TO FOOD SHOP.
 You will realize how much more expensive food is from Tesco, yes it may only be a few pennies here and there but it all adds up.

 - You will be kept awake some nights due to the VOLUME of other’s music, I guess this one is kind of a given as not everyone is going to sleep at the same time.
 I WISH.

 - Caffeine will become your best friend in the morning!
 When you’re running off 4 hours of sleep you are going to need several cuppa tea’s before you can make it out the door in the morning.
 TOP TIP: make sure you’re always stocked up on tea bags or coffee.

 - HOT SHOWERS BECOME SACRED.
 If you’re the last one to shower in your building expect the water to be cold as more than likely someone has had a super long shower.

 - ANYONE CAN TOUCH THE THERMOSTAT.
 This might seem like quite an obvious thing to mention, but if someone’s room is colder than yours they can turn it up to 30 odd degrees, causing your room to become an oven.
 Or the other way around someone may turn the heating all the way off because they’re too warm, causing you to freeze.
 Basically, having your room the PERFECT temperature is rather rare.

-- Believe it or not you will learn to BUDGET YOUR MONEY.
+- Believe it or not, you will learn to BUDGET YOUR MONEY.
 That’s one key life skill that I think is hard to learn until you are living away from your family home, I mean why do you really need to budget your money then.
-You’ll learn that you can’t just bust your wages on Urban Decay make up and new underwear from Bo Avenue you’ve had your eye on; unfortunately food shopping and rent comes first.
+You’ll learn that you can’t just bust your wages on Urban Decay makeup and new underwear from Bo Avenue you’ve had your eye on; unfortunately, food shopping and rent come first.

 Are there any other things you’ve learned whilst living away from home?